emirgarip/ACN/src/main/resources/README.md

 There is another configuration file, which name is DemoSecurityConfig class.
 This is for configure some Spring Security standarts.
  - WebSecurity configure method is for reaching to h2-console without spring authorization.
- - HttpSecurity configure method is for reaching to "get-feature" method by everyone.
+ - HttpSecurity configure method shows which roles can reach which services.
+ - AuthenticationManagerBuilder method for enable my custumized AuthenticationProvider.

 After starting the application, you can call these endpoints;
  - localhost:8081/create-feature (POST)
  - localhost:8081/update-feature (PUT)
  - localhost:8081/get-features (GET)

-Because of the security requests, First two service require an authorization.
-You can see the credentials in the application.properties.
+Because of the security requests, users and admin have specific role in Authorities table.
+You should basic authentication for reaching out the services.
-"get-features" service is by-passed from the security with Security configuration class.
-Because everyone should reach to the service.
+Credentials are in data.sql file.

+Below auth package, you can see two classes.
+CustomAuthenticationProvider provides us authentication with username and password.
+The other class, which name is SpringContext, provides us add the UserRepository to the context for calling from Provider class.

 You can find a file in resources, that name is data.sql.
-It helps for insert some user while compiling.
+It helps for insert some users and authorities while compiling.
 You can see the entities.
 In the mean time, there is a DTO class for keeping the relationship between Feature and User tables.

-You can find a test class in test package.
-I wrote one class for Controller and Service, because I covered all lines for these two classes.
+You can find two test classes in test package.

 You can find detailed information about each class and method in the java doc lines in the related classes.